Local Density of States induced near Impurities in Mott Insulators

 In place of the phase field one could work with the complex field $e^{i\theta_i} = X_i$, with the additional constraint $\abs{X_i}^2 = 1$.
-The two constraints are enforced by introducing two Lagrangian multipliers, $h_i$ and $\lambda_i$.
-A saddle point solution\cite{Florens2004,Lee2005} (see Supplemental Materials, Eq.
-(S-1) for details) is found by decoupling the spinon-boson coupling term via
+The two constraints are enforced by introducing two Lagrangian multipliers, $h_i$ and $\lambda_i$. { In terms of the fermionic $f_i$ and complex rotor $X_i$ operators, the physical $d_i$-electron operator at site $i$ is expressed as follows:

-From here on, we drop the subscript index ${ij}$ for $t$ and $Q_{f(X)}$.
-The spinon and $X$-field Green's functions at the saddle-point level read